 Hiring HubSpot personnel 'in-house' is still the most economical way to tap into HubSpot expertise.
 However, many SMBs aren't ready to invest in a full-time martech role which in 2018 commanded a US national average annual salary of $64,373 and an average hourly consulting rate of $61/hr.
-And, due to demand, yield virtually no part-time candidates with advanced HubSpot skills and experience. - see [eReport] HubSpot Marketing Manager: Salaried vs Hourly -- Top-175 US Cities
+And, due to demand, there are virtually no part-time candidates with advanced HubSpot skills and experience. - see [eReport] HubSpot Marketing Manager: Salaried vs Hourly -- Top-175 US Cities

 To ROCK HubSpot, you're gonna to need more than 'Orange Oompa Loompas' trying to upsell you on the platform.
 Does your HubSpot Digital Marketing Manager have advanced marketing skills?

 HubSpot Contractor Differentiators